beerd7017/ludum-dare-40-space-baddies/README.md

-# Welcome to the SpaceBaddies
+# Welcome to the SpaceBaddies repo.

 ## Purpose
 This repository is for my submission to Ludum Dare 40.
 The entry can be found [here](https://ldjam.com/events/ludum-dare/40/spacebadies).
 A playable game can be downloaded [here](https://drive.google.com/open?id=1hE01HtqJLgZ9iMn79d93d1oELqM8v-eH).
 You can read a postmortem analysis of LD40 [on my blog](http://www.dennis-stepp.com/post/ludumdare40/).